lifo101/php-daemon/README.md

 ### Credit
 The basis for this library was inspired by the [PHP-Daemon](https://github.com/shaneharter/PHP-Daemon) library from [Shane Harter](https://github.com/shaneharter) on GitHub.
-Unfortunately, his library was abandoned years ago, was written for PHP v5.3, had no namespacing, no package management or an auto-loader (ie: Composer).
+Unfortunately, his library was abandoned (or is on indefinite hiatus), was written for PHP v5.3, had no namespacing, no package management or an auto-loader (ie: Composer).

 I choose to create an entirely new library instead of forking and modifying his original library for educational purposes.
 I also didn't agree with some of his methodologies.
 I do require some extra dependencies, but [Composer](http://getcomposer.org/) makes this a trivial issue.

 ---
 _This library is in a fully working state.
-I've created a very complex daemon that has run for weeks w/o any memory leaks or crashes.
+I've created very complex daemons that have run for weeks w/o any memory leaks or crashes.
 But this is still a **Work in Progress**!_